-Day-school 1: Visual and auditory perception
+Topic 1: Visual and auditory perception (synchronous teaching date 9 January 2023)

-This day-school will cover two of the most important senses for human cognition.
-For both the visual and auditory senses this day-school will explore the nature of the stimulus, the way in which it is encoded (by the eye and ear respectively) and how the stimulus is then processed and understood by the brain.
+This unit begins by considering two of the most important senses for human cognition, the visual and auditory senses.
+We will explore the nature of the stimulus, the way in which it is encoded (by the eye and ear respectively) and how the stimulus is then processed and understood by the brain.
 Key topics will include the way in which sensory input is organised into distinct objects, the way in which high level knowledge and previous experience shapes the way we see and hear and the different ways in which visual and auditory input is actively used to perceive and act upon the world.